explodinglabs/explodinglabs.github.io/_airflow/2018-03-06-hide-globals-from-imports.markdown

 (Replace `my_module` with the name of the module.)

-Airflow will still find your DAG as normal, however the code won't be executed when the module is imported.
+Airflow will still find your DAG as normal, however that code won't be executed when the module is imported.